HIV and AIDS

 A dental dam is a small sheet of latex that works as a barrier between the mouth and the vagina or anus to reduce the risk of STIs during oral sex.

-Sharing needles and injecting equipment
+Needles and injecting equipment

 If you inject drugs, don’t share needles or syringes, or other injecting equipment such as spoons and swabs, as this could expose you to HIV and other viruses found in the blood, such as hepatitis C.